Deaod/NewCTF/README.md

 If set, players that use it will automatically be assigned the spectator role upon joining the server.

 Must not be the same as `GamePassword`.

+### bAllowChangingTeams
+Controls whether players are able to change teams after joining.

+### bAllowChangingNames
+Controls whether players are able to change their names after joining.

 ### bEnableAssignedTeams
 Enables assigning players to teams based on the password they use.
 The individual passwords are contained in GamePassword and to be separated by `;`.
 The team those players are assigned to is determined by `AssignedTeamStrategy`.